-To get the most out of your listing, it’s advisable to provide as much detail as possible about your organisation.
-It’s best to use images, videos and other such related content to provide a full resource about your company.
-One thing you should avoid is copy and paste information directly from your website.
-The images and video are OK to copy, but try to be creative and use different copy than you do on your website if possible.
+To get the most out of your listing, it's advisable to provide as much detail as possible about your organisation.
+It's best to use images, videos and other such related content to provide a full resource about your company.
+One thing you should avoid is copying and pasting information directly from your website.
+The images and video are OK to copy, but try to be creative and use different copies than you do on your website if possible.

 This a huge topic on its own which I cannot hope to do justice here.
 This is a brief summary of how we believe it contributes to ranking your website.

-We always encourage social media as part of a holistic approach internet marketing.
+We always encourage social media as part of a holistic approach to internet marketing.
 By this, we mean that it should part of your marketing plan and not be THE marketing plan.
-Some businesses over-estimate the power of social and tend to do nothing else other than post on Facebook.
+Some businesses overestimate the power of social and tend to do nothing else other than post on Facebook.

 You should also consider your audience and what social channels they might use.
 If you work in B2C, Facebook is great.
 On the other hand, in B2B, LinkedIn is probably the go-to channel.
 This is ultimately about knowing your customers and where they hang out online.